What is a Dental Assistant and What Do They Do?

 - Help patients to feel comfortable

-- Assist dentists by handing them instruments during procedures
+- Assist dentists by handing them instruments and materials during procedures

 - Sterilize instruments